j-ameyi/jameyi-web/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am currently a first-year PhD student in the Biostatistics program at The Ohio State University, Columbus, Ohio.
-I was born and raised in Accra, Ghana where I received my BS in Mathematics and Statistics from Ghana's premier University, the University of Ghana, Legon.
+I am currently a first-year PhD student in the Biostatistics program at The Ohio State University, Columbus, Ohio (Go Bucks!).
+I was born and raised in Accra, Ghana where I received my BS in Mathematics and Statistics from Ghana's premier university.
 From there, I obtained my MS degree in Applied Statistics & Analytics at the Central Michigan University, Mount Pleasant, MI.

 My broad research interests include Bayesian Analysis, Statistical Genetics, Clinical Trials and High-dimensional Data Analysis, with applications in public health.